 Click here for the Reports.

-NATO is highly dependent on the maritime commons for forward operations.
-Changes in the maritime commons are increasing vulnerabilities and risks to NATO operations.
+NATO and the global supply chain are increasingly dependent on the cyberspace commons for operations.
+This dependence brings vulnerabilities and risks to NATO operations.

-On Thursday 30 September 2010, ACT along with the Naval Warfare Development Command and the Combined Joint Operations from the Sea (CJOS) Centre of Excellence, hosted a one day workshop with some 40 participants, which focused on NATO’s vulnerabilities and challenges in the maritime commons, and made recommendations for NATO’s way ahead.
+On Thursday 19 October 2010, ACT along with the Cooperative Cyber Defence Centre of Excellence (CCD COE), hosted a one-day workshop with some 40 participants, which focused on rapid changes and vulnerabilities in the cyberspace commons, and made recommendations for NATO’s way ahead.

-What are NATO’s stakes in the Maritime Commons?
+What are NATO’s stakes in the Cyberspace Commons?

-How does NATO assure its access to the Maritime Commons to conduct operations in support of Alliance security at home as well as in out-of-area missions, and what are the current challenges to that access? – i.e.: How will opponents and adversaries deny and/or disrupt access to the Maritime commons?
+How does NATO assure its access to cyberspace to conduct operations in support of Alliance security at home as well as in out-of-area missions, and what are the current challenges to that access? – ie: How will opponents and adversaries deny and/or disrupt access to the Cyber commons?

-How can NATO’s operational access to the Maritime Commons be strengthened in the future?
+How can NATO’s operational access to cyber Networks be strengthened in the future?

-At a policy and strategy level, what could NATO do to strengthen its future secure access to the Maritime Commons?
+At a policy and strategy level, what could NATO do to strengthen its future secure access to the Cyber Commons?

-How can a Comprehensive Approach (integrated government, commercial and military effort) assure access to the Maritime Commons?
+How can a Comprehensive Approach (integrated government, commercial and military effort) assure access to the Cyber Commons?

 The agenda for this workshop is available here.

 An overview is provided here.
-This was used to create a common frame of reference for the Maritime Workshop.
+This was used to create a common frame of reference for the Cyberspace Workshop.